‘GH’ Spoilers: Steve Burton Set To Begin Taping New Episodes — Twin Jason Plot To Be Unveiled This Summer

 General Hospital spoilers say that fan favorite Steve Burton is set to return to the daytime soap and that he will begin taping new General Hospital episodes during the last week of July.
-According to General Hospital sources, Burton, who has reportedly signed a long term contract to return to the ABC soap opera, is expected to portray a twin Jason Morgan.
+According to General Hospital sources, Burton, who has reportedly signed a long-term contract to return to the ABC soap opera, will portray a twin Jason Morgan.

 However, Burton has refused to talk in detail about his return and how his role will complement Billy Miller’s current role as Jason Morgan.